Arunachal chief minister’s threat to remove Chakmas and Hajongs is the long tail of the Assam Accord

 Rights taken away

-Till 1980, Chakmas and Hajongs could get to government jobs, ration cards and access other rights and privileges just like Indian citizens.
+Till 1980, Chakmas and Hajongs could get government jobs, ration cards and access other rights and privileges just like Indian citizens.
 They were also given trading licences, agricultural assistance and more.

 But that year, their rights were taken away.
 From the 1990s, they were branded as illegal migrants.
 In September 1994, Gegong Apang, the Arunachal chief minister at the time, tried to settle members of these groups but was not successful.